 What is family life like for you in Switzerland?

 We love Switzerland.
 It’s a great place to bring children up.
 We speak the language and integrate in our village.
-We go to the mountains, we go to the lake.
-We like to ski and now the girls are older we can ski as a family, so that’s a lot of fun.
-We like hiking, being in/on the water too so we try to make the most of what Switzerland has to offer.
+We go to the mountains, we go to the lake and we like to ski and now the girls are older we can ski as a family, so that’s a lot of fun.

 What does the future hold?